 Practical Missions Assignments

-Each full-time student (4-5 courses in a regular semester) must complete two mission assignments per week during the semester.
-Each part-time student (1-3 courses in a regular semester) must complete one mission assignment per week during the semester.
+Each full-time student (4-5 courses in a regular semester) must complete two mission hours per week during the semester.
+Each part-time student (1-3 courses in a regular semester) must complete one mission hour per week during the semester.
 A mission assignment consists of approximately one hour of ministry time in a setting that has an evangelistic emphasis.
 The purpose of the ministry does not only have to revolve around evangelism, but the ministry must always have an evangelistic end goal.
 The total number of practical mission assignments which a student may complete during any given week is computed on this basis.

 Ultimately, in the ministry you need to be able to share your faith with a variety of people often in complex settings.
 Consequently, at Mid-America, we're going to help you get the practice you need in order to share the faith in your God-called place of service.
 All enrolled students must witness to an average of at least one person per week during the semester.
 To constitute a personal witness, the interview is to include a presentation of the plan of salvation to a person believed to be unsaved and an invitation for that person to receive Jesus Christ as Lord and Savior.

 Twice a week, we will come together to learn from one another.
 All students attend Chapel and Report Hour each Tuesday and Thursday.
 Report Hour gives students the opportunity to share their experiences and uplift one another.
 For organizational purposes, students report their practical missions activities online weekly.

 For more information on Practical Missions, please consult the 2015-2016 Practical Missions Handbook.

 Students at the Northeast Branch must attend Chapel and Report Hour during the regular scheduled chapel time.

 New or prospective student?
 Sign-up here for access to application information, grades, and account billing status.